 Once the small notches are made on the ends of the 4x4s, you can set them on top of the 2x4 and toenail them into the side of the shed joist.
 Use special hot-dipped galvanized nails that are 3.5 inches long.

-After all of the 4x4s have been secured to the 2x4 ledger board, you cut the plywood to length and nail it to the 4x4s.
-Use hot-dipped galvanized nails for this task, but they only need to be 2.5 inches long.
-If you can get ring-shanked nails, they will hold better.
-Use a nail set to drive the nails slightly below the surface of the plywood.
-Your lawn-tractor tires will love you for this.
+After all of the 4x4s have been secured to the 2x4 ledger board, you cut the plywood to length and nail or screw it to the 4x4s.
+Use hot-dipped galvanized nails or screws for this task, but they only need to be 2.5 inches long.
+Recess the screw heads.
+Your lawn-tractor tires and bare-foot children will love you for this.

 Shed ramps can also be made from aluminum or other metal.
 There are any number of companies that make ramps that can be placed permanently or used only when you need access in and out of the shed.
 Some ramps are slightly wider than the width of the lawn tractor tires.
 These must be placed very precisely so the tractor does not flip over.